activecollab/authentication/README.md

 ## Authentication Middlewares

 `AuthenticationInterface` interface assumes that implementation will be such that it can be invoked as a middleware in a [PSR-7](http://www.php-fig.org/psr/psr-7/) middleware stack.

-Default implementation that's included in the package (`ActiveCollab\Authentication\Authentication`) is implemented in such way that when it is involved, it initializes authentication by looking at request (it searches for a token, browser session, or any other ID transport in the request):
+Default implementation of the interface (`ActiveCollab\Authentication\Authentication`) is implemented in such way that it initializes authentication by looking at request when it is invoked.
+Initialization process will look for an ID in the request (token, session cookie, etc, depending on the used adapters), and loading proper user account when found.
+User and method of authentication (token, session, etc) are set as request attributes (`authenticated_user`, and `authenticated_with` respectively) and passed down the middleware stack:

 ![Authentication middlewares](docs/auth-middlewares.png)